Dave-Buck/mern-stack-docker-auth/README.md

 # mern-stack-docker-auth
- MERN stack with CRUD implemented with Docker
+ MERN stack with authentication and CRUD implemented with Docker